 - Nothing beats the feeling of getting into a nice warm bed!
 An electric blanket can help you heat your sheets and get a good night’s sleep!
 If you don’t have one of these, a hot water bottle or heat pad is a handy low cost alternative.

 - No electric blanket or hot water bottle?
 Blasting a hairdryer will warm up the sheets, just keep it out from under the covers or it could overheat.

 - If you’ve come in from the cold you might be tempted to crank the heating higher than necessary to compensate.
 Try wrapping up warm with layers and acclimatising to the temperature first.

-- A decadent hot chocolate, soothing cuppa or revitalising green tea will warm you effectively from within.
+- A calming hot chocolate, soothing cuppa or revitalising green tea will warm you up from within.

 Block Up Chilly Draughts

 It’s amazing how cold a little blast of draughty air can make you!